KubaBoi/kelp/README.md

 | Name | Description |
 | --- | --- |
 | Code Segment | It contains all the instructions to be executed.
-A 16-bit Code Segment register or CS register stores the starting address of the code segment.
+A 16-bit Code Segment register or `CS` register stores the starting address of the code segment.
 | Data Segment | It contains data, constants and work areas.
-A 16-bit Data Segment register or DS register stores the starting address of the data segment.
+A 16-bit Data Segment register or `DS` register stores the starting address of the data segment.
 | Stack Segment | It contains data and return addresses of procedures or subroutines.
 It is implemented as a 'stack' data structure.
 The Stack Segment register or SS register stores the starting address of the stack.

-Apart from the DS, CS and SS registers, there are other extra segment registers - ES (extra segment), FS and GS, which provide additional segments for storing data.
+Apart from the `DS`, `CS` and `SS` registers, there are other extra segment registers - `ES` (extra segment), `FS` and `GS`, which provide additional segments for storing data.

 In assembly programming, a program needs to access the memory locations.
 All memory locations within a segment are relative to the starting address of the segment.
 A segment begins in an address evenly divisible by 16 or hexadecimal 10.
 So, the rightmost hex digit in all such memory addresses is 0, which is not generally stored in the segment registers.

 The segment registers stores the starting addresses of a segment.
 To get the exact location of data or instruction within a segment, an offset value (or displacement) is required.
 To reference any memory location in a segment, the processor combines the segment address in the segment register with the offset value of the location.

 # System calls

+There are six registers that store the arguments of the system call used: `EBX`, `ECX`, `EDX`, `ESI`, `EDI` and `EBP`.
+Arguments are consecutive and starting by with the `EBX`.
+If there are more than six arguments, then the memory location of the first argument is stored in the EBX.

 | %eax | Name | %ebx | %ecx | %edx | %esx | %edi |
 | --- | --- | --- | --- | --- | --- | --- |